 There are also many cases in which restorative or prosthetic (crown/bridge) dentistry is done in combination with cosmetic procedures to yield both functional and aesthetic result.

 Due to the elective nature of cosmetic dentistry procedures you are unlikely to be covered entirely (or in some cases partially) by insurance.
 Payment plans in some cases may be available to help with the cost of the procedure.
-To set up a consultation and learn more about our cosmetic dentistry treatments that best suit your needs, visit our website and contact a member of our team.
+To set up a consultation and learn more about our cosmetic dentistry treatments that best suit your needs, contact one of our cosmetic dentists in Sherwood Park.